Start9Labs/documentation/site/source/developer-docs/build-package-example/04_docker-build.rst

     WORKDIR /root

-    # not necessary for EmbassyOS, but often left for quick reference and clarity
+    # not necessary for embassyOS, but often left for quick reference and clarity
     EXPOSE 80

     ENTRYPOINT ["/usr/local/bin/docker_entrypoint.sh"]